Driving in Iceland - The Ultimate Guide to Drive in Iceland

 Here’s everything you need to know about car rentals in Iceland and driving in the country.

-While it’s not entirely necessary but having a car in Iceland is one of the best ways to explore the country.
+While it’s not entirely necessary but having a rental car in Iceland is one of the best ways to explore the country.
 If you’re on a short city break in Reykjavik, having a car to escape into the countryside will be a lovely way to make the best use of your time.

 If you’re staying for a longer trip, then a rental car is necessary – driving in Iceland gives you the freedom to explore at your own will.
 With the Icelandic Ring Road circling the entire country, Iceland is the perfect country for a road trip, letting you conveniently see most of the famous sights, from the waterfall Skogafoss to the volcanic Mývatn Lake.

-Choosing the Right Rental Car
+Choosing the Right Rental Car in Iceland

 If you’re planning on renting a car in Iceland, then there are two main things to take into consideration when looking at the different types of vehicles: the roads you’re planning to take and the kind of weather conditions you can expect.

 If you’re travelling in the summer, that means that in general, the weather conditions will be good for driving, so you need to worry less about the weather and more about how much space you’ll need.
-Go Car Rental Iceland has a range of vehicles to choose from, with everything from zippy little cars for shooting about Reykjavik to larger vans for group road trips across the country.
+Go Car Rental Iceland has a range of rental cars to choose from, with everything from zippy little cars for shooting about Reykjavik to larger vans for group road trips across the country.

-If you’re feeling adventurous, then a 4WD car rental in Iceland will allow you to travel on the F-Roads.
+If you’re feeling adventurous, then a 4x4 car rental in Iceland will allow you to travel on the F-Roads.
 These are the rough tracks that crisscross the Highlands, traversing some of Iceland’s most stunning – and powerful – landscapes.

 If this sounds like the kind of thing you’re after, then you’ll need to start looking at our 4WD options.
 Legally, these are the only types of vehicles allowed on the F-Roads, many of which require river crossings that regular vehicles can’t handle.